zoom-c/docs/trezor-user/securitybestpractices.rst

 -------------------------------

  - In a locked drawer, away from water and fire
- - Someplace where people are likely to look for it after you die, but not before then
+ - Someplace where your familly members are likely to find it after you pass away but not before then